 How do I ensure I use an accurate rate class when quoting?

 Again, knowing as much about your client as possible is very helpful.
 The process of learning about your clients’ specific situation to determine his/her rating class is called “field underwriting.”
 Field underwriting can be as simple as asking your clients questions or it can include completing detailed questionnaires.
+Also, feel free to refer to carriers’ underwriting guides, which are available on the Term & Universal Life quote engine and on each life insurance product’s page on The Brokerage, Inc. website.

 As an insurance agent, it is beneficial to understand the underwriting process, but you do not have to be experts.
 If you are unsure of how to quote a client, do not hesitate to reach out to us for guidance.
 Often, we can reach out to underwriters on your behalf before the application to get a better idea of how we should quote the case.
 Please do not hesitate to reach out to us with any questions or concerns you have about the underwriting process!